mboyea/nixos-config/README.md

 Reproducibility is ideal, so we use [Disko] to declare our drive partitions instead of creating them manually.

-* Download a basic disko configuration file using:
+* Download a disko configuration file using:

   ```sh
   curl https://raw.githubusercontent.com/mboyea/nixos-config/main/hosts/barenix/disko.nix -o /tmp/disko.nix
   ```

   **Note:** to paste into a terminal, use `Ctrl+Shift+V`.
-* Modify the [disko](https://github.com/nix-community/disko) file as you see fit using `nano /tmp/disko.nix`.
+* Modify the disko file as you see fit using `nano /tmp/disko.nix`.
   Note that the `swap` partition should be at least 1.5x the amount of RAM you have installed (check using `free -g -h -t`) if you want the PC to support hibernation.
 * Find the `<disk_name>` you want to install NixOS onto using `lsblk`.
   You're looking for something like `vda`, `sda`, `nvme0`, or `nvme0n1`.